 Luke 18:25.
 For it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.”
 26 They who heard it said, “Then who can be saved?”
 27 But He said, “The things that are impossible with people are possible with God.”
 28 Peter said, “Behold, we have left our own homes and followed You.”
 29 And He said to them, “Truly I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, 30 who will not receive many times as much at this time and in the age to come, eternal life.” (see Heb.11:1-40)

 Hebrews 10:32.
 But remember the former days, when, after being enlightened, you endured a great conflict of sufferings, 33 partly by being made a public spectacle through reproaches and tribulations, and partly by becoming sharers with those who were so treated.
 34 For you showed sympathy to the prisoners and accepted joyfully the seizure of your property, knowing that you have for yourselves a better possession and a lasting one.
 35 Therefore, do not throw away your confidence, which has a great reward.

-Christians may be the off scouring of the earth poor slaves as seen by eyes of flesh.
+Christians may be the off scouring of the earth, poor slaves as seen by eyes of flesh.
 (I Cor.4:13) But that is not what God calls us.
 He calls us son or daughter.
-We as Christians should think and feel and speak to poor Believers as brothers.
+We as Christians should think and feel and speak to poor Believers as brothers and sisters in Christ

 This is part of the considering all trials to be joy.
 (James 1:2) And we can do so when we live by faith and not by sight.
 (2 Cor.5:7, Gal.2:20, Heb.11:1-6, Prov.3:5-6, Rom.10:17, 2 Cor.4:16-18, Rom.1:17, Ps.91:1-16, I Pt.2:21)